 Continental Control Systems does not sell CTs rated for use over 600 Vac, so CTs rated for medium-voltage services must be used.
 Most medium-voltage CTs output 5 amps at their full scale rated current.
 For example, the secondary winding of a 500:5 ratio CT will output 5 amps when 500 amps flow through the CT’s window opening (primary).
 The 5 amp output of the ratio CT can be measured using one of our CTs to convert the 5 amp ratio CT’s output to a 0.333 Vac signal.
 Typical CTs for this application include:

 - ACTL-0750-005 – Accu-CT® split-core CT

 - CTT-0300-005 – solid-core (toroid) CT

-When piggybacking CTs, it is difficult to determine which direction the CTs should face, so just guess and install them all facing the same direction.
-If the power readings are minus or the status LEDs ar flashing red, reverse the CTs or swap the black and white wires, or use the CtDirections register (Modbus models) to effectively reverse the CT.
+When piggybacking CTs, it is difficult to determine which direction the extra CTs should face, so just guess and install them all facing the same direction.
+If the power readings are minus or the status LEDs ar flashing red, reverse the CTs, swap the black and white wires, or use the CtDirections register (Modbus models) to effectively reverse the CT.

 Potential Transformer Circuits

 This section describes the most common service types and PT circuits encountered.
 It provides recommended wiring diagrams and information on the measurements.
 In most cases, PTs are used with medium-voltage circuits ranging from 2400 Vac to 35,000 Vac, so this will show medium-voltage examples.
 The same circuits may also be used for lower or high voltage PTs.

 Three-Wire Delta Service

 Many medium-voltage services are three-wire delta services without a neutral conductor.
 These use one of the following grounding schemes: